Azure-Samples/explore-iot-operations/quickstart/readme.md

 **Step 4 (Optional) — Deploy an edge module**

-> **These modules are not part of AIO itself.** They are demo applications that generate simulated data or mimic industrial processes so you can see AIO working end-to-end without needing real hardware or live signals.
+> **These modules are not part of IoT Operations itself.** They are demo applications that generate simulated data or mimic industrial processes so you can see IoT Operations working end-to-end without needing real hardware or live signals.
 They would not belong in a production system — replace them with your own data sources when you're ready.

-Once AIO is running, you can push containerized applications to the edge cluster from your Windows machine.
+Once IoT Operations is running, you can push containerized applications to the edge cluster from your Windows machine.
 This step requires **Docker Desktop** running locally to build the image before pushing to ACR.

 Deploy the factory MQTT simulator (`edgemqttsim`) as a first module: